Arxcis/TSE2220-elkraftsys/oblig-power-factory/README.md

 This work contains:

 - A "README.pdf"-file      - containing the text you are currently reading.
-- A "network-configuration.pfd"-file (Power factory data file) containing the 11kV network fully configured and ready to run simulations.
+- "task2-load-analysis.py" - which contains the load-analysis using Gauss-Siedel-method, formalized into a python-script.
-- A "network-short-circuit-analysis-by-hand.py"-file - which contains the shortcut-analysis using the impedance-method, done first by hand, and then formalized into a python-script.
+- "task3-short-circuit.py" - which contains the shortcut-analysis using the impedance-method, formalized into a python-script.

 ## Task 1: Network Configuration
 ```